Publish with UTP

 GUIDELINES FOR SUBMITTING PROPOSALS

-Proposals should be between 5 and 15 pages long and should include the following:
+Proposals for course books should be between 5 and 15 pages long and should include the following:

 1. Description of and rationale for the proposed whole, including a table of contents.